blogosfair/Classification-layer-Initialization-in-MAML/_posts/2022-12-01-classification-layer-initialization-in-maml.md

 1. The encoder weights are frozen in the inner loop (EFIL assumption)
 2. There is only a single inner loop update step.<d-footnote>Note that FOMAML technically follows a noisy SCL loss without this assumption.
 However, when applying the zeroing trick, this assumption is needed again for stating that the encoder update is following an SCL loss</d-footnote>

 A noisy SCL loss means that cases can occur where the loss forces the model to maximize similarities between embeddings from samples of different classes.
 The outer-loop encoder loss in this setting contains an "interference term" which causes the model to pull together embeddings from different tasks or to pull embeddings into a random direction, with the randomness being introduced by random initialization of the classification head.
-Those two phenomena are termed <ins>cross-task interference</ins>
+Those two phenomena are termed *cross-task interference* and *initialization interference*.
-and <ins>initialization interference</ins>.
 Noise and interference in the loss vanish when applying the zeroing trick, and the outer-loop encoder loss turns into a proper SCL loss.
 Meaning that minimizing this loss forces embeddings of the same class/task together while pushing embeddings from the same task and different classes apart.
 A decent increase in performance is observed for MAML with the zeroing trick compared to vanilla MAML.

 Those findings are derived using a general formulation of MAML, with a cross-entropy loss, and the details are available in the paper <d-cite key="DBLP:conf/iclr/KaoCC22"></d-cite>.
 Also, a slightly simpler example is stated to give an intuition of MAMLs SCL properties.
 We will briefly summarize it in the following to share this intuition with you.